Olaminiyi/21-Orchestrating-containers-across-multiple-Virtual-Servers/steps.md

 - Create a directory named manual-k8s-cluster
        mkdir manual-k8s-cluster
-### Note cd into manual-k8s-cluster and continue creating necessary resources
+### Note:cd into manual-k8s-cluster and continue creating necessary resources

 - Create a VPC and store the ID as a variable: